Krushi-Jethe/End-to-End-ML-Assignments/README.md

 - Testing & Packaging
 - Deployment (Docker + FastAPI + Streamlit)

+Use VSCode + WSL if working on this locally.
+Additionally you would need to download docker for creating docker image and container.

 Cloud deployment is currently out of scope.
 Future versions of this series will aim to incorporate AWS-based assignments using the free trial tier, ensuring accessibility without incurring additional costs.